RomeroN/RomeroN/README.md

-I'm an Engineer from Brazil interested in learning more about programming and computer science.
-Currently, I'm learning Python.
+I'm an Engineer from Brazil interested in building and studying simulation models in Python, Matlab and Simulink.